Tamschi/Asteracea/examples/tracing-sample/README.md

 ## Rendering

-You can render the logged information logged into `./tracing-sample.folded` into SVG images using `inferno-flamegraph` (`cargo install inferno`).
+You can render the information logged into `./tracing-sample.folded` into SVG images using `inferno-flamegraph` (`cargo install inferno`).

 ### Flamegraph